eficode-academy/docker-katas/labs/8-sharing-containers.md

 **Congrats!** You just made your first Docker image and shared it with the world!

-Try to pull down the images that your fellow students on the left and right have pushed to see that it's really up there.
+Try to pull down the images that your fellows have pushed to see that it's really up there.